KaiSforza/systemd-user-units/README.md

 One of the most important things you can add to the service files you will be writing is the use of Before= and After= in the [Unit] section.
 These two parts will determine the order things are started.
-Say you have a graphical application you want to start on boot, you would put `After=xorg.target' into your unit.
-Say you start ncmpcpp, which requires mpd to start, you can put `After=mpd.service' into your ncmpcpp unit.
+Say you have a graphical application you want to start on boot, you would put `After=xorg.target` into your unit.
+Say you start ncmpcpp, which requires mpd to start, you can put `After=mpd.service` into your ncmpcpp unit.
 You will eventually figure out exactly how this needs to go either from experience or from reading the systemd manual pages.
 I would recommend starting with systemd.unit(5) [5].